ALLEN Coaching

 Answer:

-The answer is option (iii) remain constant.
+The answer is that option (iii) remains constant.

-Explanation: The property of Specific heat capacity is an intensive property since it refers to the quantity of heat needed to elevate the temperature of one unit mass of a substance by one-degree Celsius.
+Explanation: The property of Specific heat capacity is an intensive property since it refers to the quantity of heat needed to elevate the temperature of one unit mass of a substance by one degree Celsius.
 It depends on the volume of the substance.

 Question:5